karimarttila/karimarttila.github.io/_posts/2017-04-10-big-data-with-amazon-web-services.md

 ---
 layout: post
 title: "Big Data with Amazon Web Services"
-categories: [blog, aws]
+category: [aws]
-tags: [aws]
+tags: [aws, bigdata, cloud, iac, data, kinesis]
 date: 2017-04-10
 ---

   We attended a three day AWS Big Data course last week (given by [Luis Herrera](https://www.linkedin.com/in/lherrera/) — the best IT trainer I have met in 20 years; Luis is not a professional lecturer but a hands-on consultant with a massive amount of practical knowledge about Big Data, AWS and Docker which everyone attending the course could easily see).
 The course was a pretty good introduction to Big Data services provided by AWS, with a lot of hands-on labs.
 In this blog post we give a short introduction to AWS Big Data services.